luksfarris/luksfarris.github.io/docs/_posts/2019-04-01-brutalist-sw.markdown

 Many lean startup books will help you create your lean business canvas, or even a concrete roadmap.
 Brutalist engineering abolishes any practice that potentially aims at a future.
 To keep a project going for as long as possible, stakeholders need to believe that their vision will take years to be achieved, and any constructive step towards those goals is harmful.

-`TODO`

 __Never look forward.__

-> This article is a collection of bad software engineering practices I've collected during the past 10 years I've been in the industry, consolidated into one single parody.
-Any resemblance to actual people, companies, or events is probably coincidental ;)